galaxyproject/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

     - What are the main steps of GC-MS datas processing for metabolomic analysis ?
     - How te be able to annotate the maximum of unknowns using Galaxy ? objectives :
-    - To be sure you have already comprehend the diversity of MS preprocessing analysis.
+    - To be sure you have already comprehend the diversity of MS pre-processing analysis.
     - To learn the principal functions of metaMS package through Galaxy.
     - To evaluate the potential of this new GC-MS workflow for GC-MS metabolomic analysis. time_estimation : 2H